HumanSignal/labelImg/README.md

 * Windows

 Need to download and setup [Python 2.6](https://www.python.org/downloads/windows/) or later and [PyQt4](https://www.riverbankcomputing.com/software/pyqt/download).
+You can also try to download the whole neccessary executable files from [my drive](https://copy.com/oyYjFzJwPb4tKl93) and install them.

 Open cmd and go to $labelImg,

 `$ pyrcc4 -o resources.py resources.qrc`